wirtzdan/website/content/blog/waking-up-meditation-experience/index.md

 In one of the lessons, he addressed this, because many students give him that feedback.
 He explains that meditation isn't something you should only do when you are in a quiet environment.
 Meditation is about being mindful and in the best case this is a state of living.
 Rather than a ten minutes window once a day.

-That made total sense for me and I started to meditate in more lifelike environments.
+That made total sense for me and I started to **meditate in more lifelike environments**.
 Sometimes the dishwasher was going, the window was open or I heard my girlfriend click around on her notebook.
 The challenge of staying undistracted in loud environments was a great challenge to practice mindfulness.

 ## 4. Who is the Thinker?

 Have you ever asked yourself if you can pick your next thought?
 Maybe you think this is a stupid question, but observe your mind for a minute.

-If you are like me, thoughts often just appear.
-Similar to how bubbles appear on the lake, thoughts appear in conscious.
+**If you are like me, thoughts often just appear.** Similar to how bubbles appear on the lake, thoughts appear in conscious.

 That's also why it's so hard to sit still and think about nothing for five minutes.
 It sounds simple, but in practice it's impossible.
 With effort you can keep your mind focused on the breath for 30 seconds, but once your attention slips your mind goes on a free ride.